cvidmar/restiverse/README.md

 When you execute a request, Restiverse creates a `responses/` folder next to your `.http` file and stores:

-- `.FILENAME_YYYYMMDD_HHMMSS.meta` - Request/response metadata (YAML)
+- `FILENAME_YYYYMMDD_HHMMSS.meta` - Request/response metadata (YAML)
-- `.FILENAME_YYYYMMDD_HHMMSS.body` - Response body
+- `FILENAME_YYYYMMDD_HHMMSS.body` - Response body

-These files are hidden (start with `.`) to avoid clutter.

 **Automatic Cleanup:** By default, Restiverse keeps only the 5 most recent response files per `.http` file.
 When you execute a request and save a new response, older responses beyond the limit are automatically deleted.
 You can configure this with the `max_responses` setting (set to `0` for unlimited).

 ### Configuration

-Restiverse uses `.restiverse.yaml` for configuration.
+Restiverse uses `restiverse.yaml` for configuration.
 A default config is created automatically when you first run the app in a directory.

 Example configuration: